Qualifications: BA(Hons), MA (Linguistics, LaTrobe University), PhD (University of Melbourne)

 Learning the Nafsan (South Efate) language, building a corpus of archived material for the language and writing the first grammar that is embedded in a corpus of field recordings.

 A guide to the contents of the Nafsan collection can be found here

 Building Kaipuleohone, the University of Hawai'i's digital ethnographic archive

-In 2009 I was the chair of the 1st International Conference on Language Documentation and Conservation and was on the organising committee for the 2nd, 3rd and 4th International Conference on Language Documentation and
+In 2009 I was the chair of the 1st International Conference on Language Documentation and Conservation and was on the organising committee for the 2nd, 3rd, 4th and 5th International Conference on Language Documentation and Conservation